mycomosi/chromeonly-element/README.md

 ##Description

-The idea was to test the very basic ways to interact with a web component
+The idea was to test the very basic ways to interact with a web component by passing

-- Create 2 instances of same web component
-- Pass "option" object to each instance containing
-	- static information to pass to render
+	- static information
-	- callback functions to be called on button click
+	- callback functions

+To do so I create a web component composed of two buttons and a text zone (see below).
+From the host html page I can then pass the following information.

 ```html
 <body>